Postgraduate courses

 Application requirements:

 You will normally need an upper second-class honours degree or equivalent in a subject relevant to the proposed study.
 We do also take your life experience into account.
 If your undergraduate degree is not in theology, you will likely be required to complete our one-year undergraduate certificate in theology first.
+You also need to have a good level of spoken and written English.

 Our awards are designed to complement your pioneer mission practice.
 Therefore it is desirable, but not essential, for you to have a mission context, be that paid or voluntary.
 All assessments give you the opportunity to apply your learning directly to your context.